-Anal itching is the irritation of the skin at the exit of the rectum, known as the anus, accompanied by the desire to scratch.
+Anal itching (known medically as pruritis ani) is the irritation of the skin at the opening of the anal canal through which stool exits the body.
+The skin surrounding the opening is known as the anus.
+The itching is accompanied by the desire to scratch.
 Although itching may be a reaction to chemicals in the stool, it often implies that there is inflammation of the anal area.
 The intensity of anal itching and the amount of inflammation increases from the direct trauma of scratching and the presence of moisture.
 At its most intense, anal itching causes intolerable discomfort that often is described as burning and soreness.

 What causes anal itching?

 - Anal itching can be caused by irritating chemicals in the foods we eat, such as are found in spices, hot sauces, and peppers.

 - Anal itching also can be caused by the irritation of continuous moisture in the anus from frequent liquid stools, diarrhea, or escape of small amounts of stool (incontinence).
 Moisture increases the possibility of infections of the anus, especially yeast, particularly in patients with diabetes or HIV.

 - Treatment with antibiotics can lead to a yeast infection and irritation of the anus.

 - Psoriasis can irritate the anus.

 - Abnormal passageways (fistulas) from the small intestine or colon to the skin surrounding the anus can form as a result of disease (such as Crohn's disease), and these fistulas bring irritating fluids to the anal area.